open-contracting/standard-development-handbook/docs/profiles/index.md

   1. Set "Display value in build log" to "ON"
   1. Click "Add"
   1. Enter "PRIVATE_KEY" in the first input
-  1. Enter the private key for the `ocds-docs` user in the second input
+  1. Enter the private key in the second input
   1. Click "Add"

 ## ReadTheDocs